CreativeWolfies/akyanet-research/akyanet.md

 This is why, in Akyanet, we should avoid it, and maybe even prohibit it.

 Animals deserve rights too.

+Some exceptions can be made for hunting, for instance, invasive species can be hunted if they poses a threat to the wildlife equilibrium.
+This kind of exceptional hunting must be closely monitored.

 ### Road traffic